Russia escalates economic battle with U.S., EU with food import ban

 "(All food products) that are being produced in the U.S. and being supplied to Russia will be banned," Ria Novosti quoted Alexei Alekseenko, spokesman for the VPSS food standards agency, as saying.
 "Fruit and vegetables from EU will be covered by the total ban," he added.

-No one was available for comment at the VPSS (Phytosanitary Surveillance Service), but earlier Alekseenko told Reuters that retaliatory action would be "quite substantial," and include U.S. poultry.
+No one was available for comment at the VPSS (Phytosanitary Surveillance Service), but earlier Alekseenko told Reuters that retaliatory action would be "quite substantial" and would include U.S. poultry.
 Russians have a strong appetite for U.S. chicken, buying 276,100 tonnes of it last year, or 8 percent of U.S. exports.

 A spokesman for the European Commission in Brussels said he had no immediate comment.